knavesec/Max/README.md

 ## Usage

+### Installation

+Ideally there shouldn't be much to install, it uses pythons standard libraries.
+You may have to `pip3 install` a library or two if you don't have it.
+Tested on Kali linux.

 ### Neo4j Creds

 Neo4j credentials can be hardcoded at the beginning of the script *OR* they can be provided as CLI